Olaf Lindenbergh

 Olaf Lindenbergh (born 6 February 1974) is a Dutch former professional footballer who played as a defensive midfielder.
-Over a 18-year professional career, he spent the majority of his playing years in the Eredivisie with De Graafschap, AZ, and Ajax.
+Over an 18-year professional career, he spent the majority of his playing years in the Eredivisie with De Graafschap, AZ, and Ajax.

 Following his retirement from professional football in 2012, Lindenbergh remained active in the sport as a coach and amateur player, with involvement in clubs such as De Dijk and various veterans' teams.

 Club career

 Lindenbergh was born in Purmerend, North Holland.
 He began playing football at the age of eight with local club ZOB, before joining the youth academy of Ajax at age 12.
 He later moved to De Graafschap, where he progressed through the ranks and made his professional debut.
 He made his senior debut on 12 November 1994 in a 1–0 victory over VVV, during the 1994–95 Eerste Divisie season.
 Lindenbergh became a key figure in the squad and helped De Graafschap achieve promotion to the Eredivisie.
 He featured in 30 league matches during the 1995–96 Eredivisie campaign, and went on to make 159 appearances in all competitions for the club, scoring six goals.

 In 1999, he signed with AZ Alkmaar.
 Lindenbergh quickly established himself as a regular starter, although his involvement decreased in his second season.
 By 2001, he had re-established his place in the first team.
 He was a central figure in AZ's notable run to the UEFA Cup semi-finals in 2005, where they were eliminated by Sporting CP.
 His performances that season attracted interest from Ajax, and he joined the Amsterdam club at the conclusion of the 2004–05 campaign.

 Lindenbergh made his Ajax debut in a 2–0 league win over Willem II in 2005.
 He made 18 Eredivisie appearances in his first season and featured in the UEFA Champions League group stage.
 Ajax won the KNVB Cup that year.
 Under new manager Henk ten Cate, however, his playing time declined, with only 12 league appearances in the 2006–07 season.
 Although he remained involved in cup fixtures—helping Ajax retain the KNVB Cup—he fell out of favour and was eventually deemed surplus to requirements.
 Lindenbergh left the club in 2007 to join Sparta Rotterdam.

 In the 2008–09 season, Lindenbergh played amateur football with Purmersteijn while also competing in the top tier of Dutch futsal, earning selection to the national futsal team.
 In August 2009, he returned to professional football, signing a one-year contract with AGOVV following a successful trial.
 The following year, he joined Volendam, where he combined playing duties with a coaching internship for the club's under-13 youth team.